johandry/mac/README.md

 4. Complete the setup following the instructions from the **Manual Setup** section

 It may be required to execute again the setup script, update the Mac with Apple Store or maybe restart it.
+Pay attention to the output of the script, there may be manual actions required.

 ## Manual Setup